Student Loan Terminology Cheat Sheet

 Cosigner

-A third party, such as a parent, who contractually agrees to accept equal responsibility in repaying your loan(s).
-A student loan cosigner can be valuable if your credit score or financial history are not sufficient enough to allow you to borrow on your own.
+A cosigner is a third party, such as a parent, who contractually agrees to accept equal responsibility in repaying your loan(s).
+A student loan cosigner, also known as an endorser, can be valuable if your credit score or financial history are not sufficient enough to allow you to borrow on your own.

 Consolidation (through the Direct Loan Consolidation Program)

-The act of combining two or more loans into one loan with a single interest rate and term.
-The resulting interest rate is a weighted average of the original loan rates — rounded up to the nearest eighth of a percentage point.
+Student loan consolidation is the act of combining two or more loans into one loan with a single interest rate and term.
+The resulting interest rate is a weighted average of the original loan rates — rounded up to the nearest one-eighth of a percentage point.

 Only certain federal loans are eligible for the Direct Consolidation Program.
 Consolidating can make your life simpler with one monthly bill, but it may not actually save you any money.
 You may be able to reduce your monthly payments by increasing the loan term, but this means you’ll pay more interest over the life of the loan.